Sibenik is a beautiful, uncrowded city on the Adriatic sea. As one of Croatia’s oldest cities, Sibenik has an abundance of historic sites.

 Robert Visiani’s Park

-This is a beautiful park with Mediterranean plants.
+This beautiful park is filled with Mediterranean plants.
 The park is named after Robert Visiani, a famous researcher of the region’s plants.
 Purchase food from the local vendors and relax by the fountain.
-Enjoy musical entertainment here on summer weekend evenings.
+Enjoy musical entertainment on summer weekend evenings.

 Sibenik City Museum

 The museum has artifacts and exhibits about Sibenik, from prehistoric to current times.
-In the 17th century this was the Rector’s Palace.
-From here the representative from the Venetian Republic would watch over the city’s political affairs.
+In the 17th century this was the Rector’s Palace, where the representative from the Venetian Republic would watch over the city’s political affairs.